Michael Fors Olson: Arlington Carmel controversy

-In April 2023, Olson visited the Most Holy Trinity Monastery in Arlington, Texas, to investigate allegations that Reverend Mother Teresa Agnes Gerlach had violated her vow of chastity with a priest from another diocese.
+In April 2023, Olson visited the Most Holy Trinity Monastery in Arlington, Texas, to investigate allegations that the superior, Teresa Agnes Gerlach, had violated her vow of chastity with a priest from another diocese.
 During the investigation, Gerlach admitted to inappropriate communications with the priest.
 After the investigation, Gerlach filed civil litigation against Olson, but a judge dismissed the case in June 2023.
-The Holy See, through the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life, issued a decree appointing Olson as pontifical commissary of the Monastery, essentially naming him as the pope’s representative in the matter.
-In April 2024, the Dicastery granted the Association of Christ the King in the United States of America, the association of Carmelite monasteries to which the Arlington Carmel belongs, with direct oversight and direct responsibility for governance of the Arlington Carmel.
+The Holy See, through the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life, issued a decree appointing Olson as pontifical commissary of the Monastery, essentially making him the pope’s representative in the matter.
+In April 2024, the dicastery granted direct oversight and direct responsibility for governance of the Arlington Carmel to the Association of Christ the King in the United States of America, the association of Carmelite monasteries to which the Arlington Carmel belongs.

-The Arlington Carmel rejected this decree, and in September 2024, it announced that the monastery had entered an association with the Society of St. Pius X. Olson instructed Catholics in the diocese to not attend mass at, or provide support to, Arlington Carmel, citing the monastery's "scandalous disobedience and disunity".
+The Arlington Carmel rejected this decree, and in September 2024, it announced that the monastery had entered an association with the Society of St. Pius X. Olson instructed Catholics in the diocese to not attend mass at, or provide support to, Arlington Carmel, citing the monastery's "scandalous disobedience and disunity."

+The Vatican approved a new Discalced Carmelite monastery in the Diocese of Fort Worth: the Carmel of Jesus Crucified, located near Muenster, Texas.
+Olson celebrated the founding Mass and Rite of Enclosure on December 8, 2025.